Myanmar frees Japanese journalist as gesture to Tokyo | Law-Order

 An arrested Japanese reporter returned home Friday after being released by Myanmar's ruling junta in what it called a gesture of friendship to Japan.

-Japanese Foreign Minister Toshimitsu Motegi said Yuki Kigazumi was released after efforts by Japanese diplomats and others.
+Japanese Foreign Minister Toshimitsu Motegi said Yuki Kitazumi was released after efforts by Japanese diplomats and others.
 The reporter boarded a plane at Yangon's airport and landed in Japan on Friday night.

 Kitazumi, a freelance journalist and former reporter for Japan's Nikkei business news, said in brief comments at the airport that he learned of his release the night before and was told to pack his bag in 10 minutes.
 "As a journalist I wanted to stay in Yangon and keep reporting, but I had to come back, and that is my regret," he said.
 He said he hopes to keep telling the world about what's happening in Myanmar.
 The military seized power on Feb.
 1, ousting the elected government of Aung San Suu Kyi.
 It has faced large, constant popular opposition, which it has tried to suppress by using force that has cost hundreds of lives and by muzzling the news media.